 In 2000, the Library of Congress accepted the Lighted Dogwood Trail as a Local Legacy.
 The goal of the Local Legacy project was to document the creative arts, crafts, and customs representing community life across the nation.
 The Lighted Dogwood Trail is permanently documented in the Library's American Folklife Center collections.
 Members of Congress in every state submitted materials documenting nearly 1300 local customs and traditions.
-The Lighted Dogwood Trail was submitted by Rep. Ed Whitfield (1st District).
+The Lighted Dogwood Trail was submitted by then Rep. Ed Whitfield (1st District).

 Luxury Travel Magazine included Paducah Dogwood Trail's 50th Anniversary Celebration among top Spring Flower Festivals Across America in 2014.
 Birds & Blooms listed the Trail as one of the 8 Must-See Flower Festivals for 2018.